Grahp/Website/pages/Onyx.md

 Single stroke outlines are fairly straightforward.
 They are written how you pronounce them, unless they're not.

-There are a few conflicts (It wasn't me, blame english), but they are candid and enumerated.
+There are a few conflicts (It wasn't me, blame English), but they are candid and enumerated.

 See [[Onyx Spec|Onyx Spec]] for a more in-depth view of the rules.